Bosch Refrigerator Not Cooling? 10 Easy Fixes To Try

 #5 Avoid Sunlight and Heat

-#6 Keep It Away From the Wall
+#6 Keep the Fridge Away From the Wall

-#7 Do Not Overload It
+#7 Do Not Overload the Fridge

-• Stock your fridge ⅔ full
+• Stock your fridge ⅔ full.

-• Revise the contents of your fridge weekly and remove anything that has passed its use-by date
+• Revise the contents of your fridge weekly and remove anything that has passed its use-by date.

 Fridge Half Full